-On February 2, 2023, the Company announced results from the 2022 metallurgical testing program, conducted by SGS Canada Inc. ("SGS"), comprised of 26 samples (9 saprolite and 17 fresh rock) for 750 kilograms collected from 49 drill holes representing all major areas within the 2022 MRE.
-The metallurgical program, designed in consultation with Orway Mineral Consultants ("OMC"), included grinding, leaching, hardness and abrasion testing to establish design criteria for a prefeasibility-level study.
+On February 2, 2023, the Company announced results from the 2022 metallurgical testing program, conducted by SGS Canada Inc. ("SGS") and comprised of 26 samples (9 saprolite and 17 fresh rock) for 750 kilograms collected from 49 drill holes representing all major areas within the 2022 MRE.
+The metallurgical program, designed in consultation with Orway Mineral Consultants, included grinding, leaching, hardness and abrasion testing to establish design criteria for a PEA and prefeasibility-level work.
 This study expanded on the metallurgical test work completed by SGS in 2018.
 The 2018 program included 22 saprolite samples from the Eagle Mountain deposit.
 Refer to the Company news release dated May 17, 2018.

-The metallurgical testing program demonstrated high gold recoveries and positive implications for plant design.
+The metallurgical testing program demonstrated high gold recoveries.
 Using conventional processing techniques, gold recoveries averaged 95% for saprolite and 90% for fresh rock composites.
-With positive implications for plant design, saprolite gold recoveries were generated with a coarse grind size of 80% passing 165 microns.
+Saprolite gold recoveries were generated with a coarse grind size of 80% passing 165 microns, which has positive implications for plant design.
 Considering an estimated 50% (by mass) of the saprolite samples were already finer than 150 microns, after screening the potential exists for a high proportion of the saprolite material to report directly to a leach circuit without upfront grinding.

-Accordingly, as part of the plant design work the Company will review opportunities for significant capital and operating cost reductions by considering the advantageous features of the saprolite as it relates to size distribution and its soft rock characteristics.
+Accordingly, as part of the plant design work, the Company will review opportunities for significant capital and operating cost reductions by considering the advantageous features of the saprolite as it relates to size distribution and its soft rock characteristics.
 Fresh rock gold recoveries averaged 92% in the main Eagle Mountain deposit and 84% in the satellite Salbora deposit and Toucan prospect.
 Results were based on a conventional grind size distribution of 80% passing 80 microns.